vaskivskyiI/autoHours/chrome-extension/README.md

 3. **Configure Settings** (optional):
    - **Arrival Time**: Set your base arrival time (default: 09:00)
    - **Scattering**: Set random variation in minutes (default: ±10 minutes)
+   - **Secondary Work**: Enable and configure additional work PDF generation
    - Settings are automatically saved and persist across browser restarts
 4. Use the popup interface to generate or preview the PDF
-5. The PDF will be automatically downloaded to your default downloads folder
+5. The PDF(s) will be automatically downloaded to your default downloads folder

 **Note:** The floating button only appears on pages within `https://eds.ijs.si/workflow/activity/`

 ## Settings

-The extension allows you to customize arrival times:
+The extension allows you to customize arrival times and enable secondary work generation:

 - **Arrival Time**: Base time when you arrive at work (format: HH:MM)
 - **Scattering**: Random variation applied to arrival time (± minutes)
   - Example: Arrival Time = 09:00, Scattering = 10 → Arrival between 08:50-09:10

+### Secondary Work (Tailgate) Settings:
+- **Enable Secondary Work**: Toggle to generate a second PDF for additional employment
+- **Work Name**: Custom name for the secondary work (appears in PDF title and filename)
+- **Percentage of Employment**: Percentage of full-time work (100% = 8 hours per day)
+- **Include Breaks**: Whether to calculate and include break times in secondary work PDF

+When secondary work is enabled, the extension generates two PDFs:
+1. **Primary PDF**: Uses your configured arrival time and scattering
+2. **Secondary PDF**: Arrival time equals the departure time from the primary PDF, working hours calculated from the percentage setting

 Settings are stored using Chrome's sync storage and will persist across browser sessions and device sync.

 ## PDF Output

-The generated PDF includes:
+The generated PDF(s) include:
 - Employee name and period from the webpage
 - Professional table with Slovenian headers:
   - **Datum** (Date)